dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 .. tip:: Since the workflows field is an array, this file supports multiple workflows on Dockstore stemming from the same repository on GitHub.
 This is useful if you store a lot of your workflows in the same GitHub repository.
-This is achieved setting a different value for the name field for each entry.
+This is achieved setting a different value for the name field for (Corresponds to the workflow name).

-.. note:: The GitHub user who first adds a workflow onto Dockstore must correspond to a user on Dockstore.
+.. important:: The GitHub user who first adds a workflow onto Dockstore must correspond to a user on Dockstore.

 .. seealso::
     - :doc:`Automatic Syncing with GitHub Apps and .dockstore.yml <github-apps/github-apps/>` - details on writing a .dockstore.yml file